-Constructed Garments Revue: Majority of the outfit must be constructed and modeled by the 4-H member who made the garment/outfit.
+Sewing & Textile Design Garments Revue: Majority of the outfit must be constructed and modeled by the 4-H member who made the garment/outfit.
 Everything which is commonly considered an outer garment must be constructed (vest, jacket, dress, skirt, pants, coat, etc.).
 A sweater, blouse, or shirt that is not worn as an outer garment can be purchased or made.

-Buymanship Revue: Majority of the outfit must be purchased (not borrowed) and modeled by the 4-H member or made by another individual for the 4-H member if the fabric and pattern were chosen by the 4-H member.
+Shopping in Style Revue: Majority of the outfit must be purchased (not borrowed) and modeled by the 4-H member or made by another individual for the 4-H member if the fabric and pattern were chosen by the 4-H member.
 Everything which is commonly considered an outer garment must be purchased by the 4-H member or constructed by another person (vest, jacket, dress, skirt, pants, coat, etc.).

-4-H Junior Purchased
+4-H Junior Shopping in Style